vaibhavmujumdar08/NOURISH/README.md

-open front end in ide
+=> open in any ide

+=> go to application.properties

+for MySql Database configration
+-> change db name
+-> change db password

+for payment gateway
+-> give your stripe payment gateway secret key

+for sending email
+-> give your email
+-> give your email app password

+Run Frontend
-do npm i
+=> do npmi
-then cd src
-then npm start
+=> npm start

-backend use intellij ultimate or any ide with maven support and run it